- Classic Beef Stew

 - 6 cups beef broth

-- 2 tablespoons cornstarch mixed with 3 tablespoons water
+- 2 tbsp cornstarch mixed with 3 tbsp water

-Once the stew has finished simmering, remove the thyme stems.
+Once the stew has finished simmering, remove and discard the thyme stems.
 Add the cornstarch and water mixture and stir until the broth begins to thicken.
-Season it again with salt and pepper.
+Season it again with salt and pepper to taste.

 Enjoy immediately with some crusty bread or store it in the refrigerator for up to 3 days or in the freezer for up to 3 months.